-If you are selling your home and want to make sure the sales process will go as smoothly as possible it would be wise to consider a Pre-Listing Home Inspection.
+If you are selling your home and want to make sure the sales process will go as smoothly as possible, it would be wise to consider a Pre-Listing Home Inspection.
 Just as a buyer needs to do their due diligence, a seller needs to do theirs.
-Imagine you are selling your home and after several days or weeks of negotiating, an agreement between the seller and the buyer is finally reached.
-Everyone is excited, the buyer found their home and the seller will now be able to move on.
-However, the next step for the buyer is usually getting a home inspection and this is when the deal can sour.
+Imagine you are selling your home.
+And after several days or weeks of negotiating, an agreement between the seller and the buyer is finally reached.
+Everyone is excited, the buyer gets their home and the seller will now be able to move on.
+However, the next step for the buyer is usually getting a home inspection.
+This is when the deal can go sour.
 As a seller, how confident are you that the buyer’s home inspector isn’t going to discover any potentially concerning issues about your home?

 The best way for a seller to increase their chance of closing the transaction without any delay is to have a Pre-Listing inspection done before it goes on the market, especially if your next home purchase is contingent on your home getting sold.
 Here are a few reasons why: